pressler-vsc/sarkit/docs/source/user_guide.rst

 .. code-block:: shell-session

-   $ python -m sarkit.verification.sicd_consistency good.sicd
+   $ sicd-consistency good.sicd
    $

 The same command can be used to run a subset of the checks against the XML.

 .. code-block:: shell-session

-   $ python -m sarkit.verification.sicd_consistency good.sicd.xml
+   $ sicd-consistency good.sicd.xml
    $

 When a file is inconsistent, failed checks are printed.

 .. code-block:: shell-session

-   $ python -m sarkit.verification.sicd_consistency bad.sicd
+   $ sicd-consistency bad.sicd
    check_image_formation_timeline: Checks that the slow time span for data processed to form the image is within collect.
       [Error] Need: 0 <= TStartProc < TEndProc <= CollectDuration